 - Click here for Parish Council minutes.

 Scredington Parish Council has been in existence for many years and strives to do the best for its villagers.
-It consists of five unpaid volunteer Parish councillors: currently the Chairman Richard Johnson, Vice Chairman Alan Pywell, Councillors Ken Norton, Stephen Weller, with Adrian Illingworth as Parish Clerk.
+It consists of five unpaid volunteer Parish councillors: currently the Chairman Richard Johnson, Vice Chairman Alan Pywell, Councillors Karen Sweeney, John Johnson & Stephen Weller, with Adrian Illingworth as Parish Clerk.

 The life of a Parish Councillor consists of looking over any planning applications, reading Council circulars (many of which have no relevance to our village), and being there as a port of call to keep Scredington a lovely place to live in.
 The Parish Council has to decide on the amount of the Precept, an amount we all pay through our council tax, which funds a donation towards the cutting of the Community Centre and playing field grass, servicing of the Church clock, equipment for cutting the Church grass and sometimes the holding of elections, along with other items.

 The Parish Council has provided funds for many things over time, including the construction of a new bus shelter with lottery funding, refurbishment of the Parish notice board, and commemorative mugs for some royal occasions, there have been many others in the past.

 Four meetings are held each year, usually in October, January, March and May (the May meeting being an ordinary and an AGM).
 All ordinary meetings start at 7.30pm (the AGM in May starts at 7pm) with a public forum first, where villagers attending can bring to the council’s attention any issues or worries; these are then discussed or passed on to the relevant council departments to be attended to.
 You are the eyes and ears of the village, so please come to a meeting, or speak to any of the councillors if you want to raise anything.